 Executive functioning (EF) deficits can be difficult to detect.
 While individuals with EF issues may possess the physical capacity to take care of themselves, they often falter when given more complex activities that require multiple steps and exhibit limited or inefficient strategy use.
 Through this session, you will have the opportunity to present performance-based tasks to clients in order to further understand their cognitive deficits.

-A panel of industry leaders present their take on the state of healthcare travel, recent trends that affect healthcare travelers, and their projections for the future.
+A panel of industry leaders present their take on the state of healthcare travel, recent political trends & health legislation that affect healthcare travelers, and their projections for the future.
 Learn from the decision makers.
 Hear about industry trends and agency practices from these top agency CEOs.
 There will be a no-holds-barred question and answer opportunity.

 Every traveler, at least occasionally, experiences some feelings of isolation and uncertainty about how to effectively integrate themselves into the full-time staff.
 James will get the audience out of their chairs and present the communication styles that drive our interactions with our patients and with each other.
 Many adopt inappropriate or ineffective communication styles which limits acceptance from the staff.
 Learn some powerful techniques for mastering the art for being the new kid that everybody enjoys working with.

 Learn how to open an AHA Training Site to generate another income stream.
 It is neither expensive nor difficult to start one.
 Linnea founded National Institute for Healthcare Education, a national AHA Training Center in 2003 and is an ACLS, PALS, BLS, and NRP Instructor.
 She has a thriving business and is willing to share her secrets.